Course Title: Building Sustainability Assessment

 Overview of Learning Activities

-Learning in this course will comprise a mixture of online problem-solving exercises and a residential workshop.
-The online exercises will require you to read, analyse and apply supplied and independently-sourced literature.
-The residential workshop will include seminars, site visits, class discussions and individual- and group-based learning exercises.
+The exercises will require you to read, analyse and apply supplied and independently- sourced literature.
+The workshops will include seminar, class discussions and individual- and group-based learning exercises.

 Overview of Learning Resources